How to become an effective communicator in business

 Business communication is the act of two or more parties coming to a mutual understanding on an idea, issue or task that needs doing.
 As a small business owner, it can be the key to unlocking new clients, negotiating with potential partners and leading a talented team.

 Being an effective communicator requires mastering the art of explicit conversation.
 You can’t spend all day talking with your coworkers, but you can learn how to productively listen and respond in a way that adds value to your business.
 While it’s important to be in touch when necessary, it’s equally as important to learn when to disconnect and focus on getting your job done.

 Creating processes within your business to help achieve this is a great place to start.
 Regardless of the size of your business, how you communicate will ultimately affect how productive you and your employees are.
 And technology has made this easier than ever before.

-With this in mind, this guide aims to break down the core elements that will help you communicate more clearly and effectively.
-We’ll tackle both obvious and direct communication, as well as more subtle non-verbal forms of communication through body language.
+With this in mind, let’s examine the core elements that will help you communicate more clearly and effectively.
+These elements can be applied to direct communication (i.e. verbal and written) as well as indirect communication (i.e. body language).

 1. Learn to truly listen

 Listening is something we all think we’re good at.
 But how many times have you found your mind wandering?
 Or worse, realise you were just waiting for your turn to speak?